Are you looking for a haunted house? Local ghost stories can be a fine starting point.

 If you know that a house had a secret passageway, a hidden room, or something like a “priest hole,” investigate it.

-If you’re not sure, measure the rooms and compare them with the dimensions of the house.
-A digital (laser) measuring device can save the most time.
+If you’re not sure, measure the rooms.
+Then, compare them with the dimensions of the house.
+A digital (laser) measuring device can save time.

-Tavern 27 (Laconia, NH) has several great ghost stories.
-When I investigated it, several years ago, the owners still hadn’t found the legendary hidden passage from the attic to the basement.
+For example, Tavern 27 (Laconia, NH) has several great ghost stories.
+When I investigated it, the owners still hadn’t found the legendary hidden passage from the attic to the basement.

 13. It was part of the Underground Railroad.